raganwald/raganwald.github.com/_posts/2018-09-12-y-not-one-more.md

 When we integrate those changes to the way we think about code with the various forces acting upon our code decisions, we may end up with something that on the surface is entirely different from the code in these posts, but has been influenced by the journey we take working things out.

 But that being said, this particular post involves taking things form other languages, and there can be some value obtained by considering why a certain thing might make sense in another language, and then wondering if those same considerations apply to JavaScript.
-Not necessarily for the purpose of decising whether to use any of this code as-is, but again for the purpose of changing teh way we think about code.
+Not necessarily for the purpose of deciding whether to use any of this code as-is, but again for the purpose of changing the way we think about code.

 So here goes.

 ### do we need a hash class?

-### does autovivification make sense in javascript?
+### does auto-vivification make sense in javascript?

 ### why y? why !y?